 Latin America Confronts the United States offers a new perspective on US-Latin America relations.
 Drawing on research in six countries, the book examines how Latin American leaders are able to overcome power asymmetries to influence US foreign policy.
 The book provides in-depth explorations of key moments in post-World War II inter-American relations – foreign economic policy before the Alliance for Progress, the negotiation of the Panama Canal Treaties, the expansion of trade through NAFTA, and the growth of counternarcotics in Plan Colombia.
 The new evidence challenges earlier, US-centric explanations of these momentous events.
 Though differences in power were fundamental to each of these cases, relative weakness did not prevent Latin American leaders from aggressively pursuing their interests vis-à-vis the United States.
 Drawing on studies of foreign policy and international relations, the book examines how Latin American leaders achieved this influence – and why they sometimes failed.

-Starting in 2016, I will be a Lecturer in International Relations at the University of Reading in the United Kingdom.
+I am a Lecturer in International Relations at the University of Reading in the United Kingdom.
 Last year, I was a visiting professor in International Relations at the Centro de Investigación y Docencia Económicas in Mexico City.
 Previously, I taught at American University’s School of International Service.
 In August 2016, he is a visiting fellow at the Fundação Getúlio Vargas in Rio de Janeiro.
 I am a scholar of U.S.-Latin American relations, U.S. and Latin American foreign policies, and the dynamics of asymmetrical relationships in world politics.
 I am particularly interested in Brazil, Colombia, Cuba, Mexico, and Panama.
 My work has also appeared or is forthcoming in International Security, International Studies Review, Diplomatic History, International Politics, Latin American Research Review, and Foro Internacional.
 I have also written for the Woodrow Wilson Center’s Mexico Institute, The National Interest, the Orlando Sentinel, Latin America Goes Global, War on the Rocks, AULAblog.net, and El Universal (Mexico).

 Please use the links above to access my CV or find my most recent online publications.